curbengh/curbengh.github.io/source/_posts/recommended-android-apps.md

 - Android
 ---

+Apps I'm currently using and recommend to everyone.

+<!-- more -->

 Following my switch to [microG](https://microg.org/) (an open source re-implementation of Google Play), some Google Apps stopped working ({% post_link microg-google-play-replacement 'read here' %}).
 During my search for replacements, I discover many open source alternatives.
 These are the apps I'm currently using and recommend to everyone.

-<!-- more -->

 Aside from the below list, check out the NanoDroid's [list](https://gitlab.com/Nanolx/NanoDroid/blob/master/doc/Applications.md) of other great open source alternatives.